Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-sadd.md

 #### MWM CLI

-The MONAI Workload Manager provides the following CLI tools to configure and connect components in the MONAI Deploy platform:
+The MONAI Deploy Workload Manager provides the following CLI tools to configure and connect components in the MONAI Deploy platform:

 #### Applications API